kitnil/guix-artwork/website/posts/pull.md

 # `guix pull` generations

 Like I wrote above, `guix pull` brings the latest set of package definitions from Git `master`.
-The Guix package collection usually only contains only the latest version of each package; for example, current `master` only has version 26.1 of Emacs and version 2.10.4 of the GIMP (there are notable exceptions such as GCC or Python.)
+The Guix package collection usually contains only the latest version of each package; for example, current `master` only has version 26.1 of Emacs and version 2.10.4 of the GIMP (there are notable exceptions such as GCC or Python.)
 Thus, `guix